 - 8 ounces sour cream

-- Salt to taste
+- Salt and pepper, to taste

 - Cover and simmer over low heat for 1 hour.
 Ensure that chicken cooks all the way through.